-This is the risk that the Scheme is unable to realise assets to meet benefit cash flows as they fall due.
-The Trustee is aware of the Scheme's cash flow requirements and believes that this risk is managed by maintaining an appropriate degree of liquidity across the Scheme's investment.
+This is the risk that the DB section of the Scheme is unable to realise assets to meet benefit cash flows as they fall due.
+The Trustee is aware of the Scheme's cash flow requirements and believes that this risk is managed by maintaining an appropriate degree of liquidity across the Scheme's investments.